-Town of Florence Credit Purchase Agreement: In 2016, CAWCD and the Town of Florence (Florence) entered into an agreement where Florence agreed to sell CAGRD all storage credits accrued by delivering its 2,048 AF/yr CAP M&I subcontract entitlement water to Tonopah GSF, located in the Phoenix AMA, from 2018 through 2022.
+Town of Florence Credit Purchase Agreement: In 2016, CAWCD and the Town of Florence (Florence) entered into an agreement where Florence agreed to sell CAGRD all storage credits accrued by delivering its 2,048 AF/YR CAP M&I subcontract entitlement water to Tonopah GSF, located in the Phoenix AMA, from 2018 through 2022.
 The agreement consists of a 5-year initial term with three successive 5-year rights of renewal for a total term of 20 years.
 This agreement is expected to add approximately 9,730 AF of LTSCs during the initial term and 38,920 AF of LTSCs over the full 20-year term.

 Litchfield Park Service Company Credit Purchase Agreement: A 2013 agreement between CAWCD and Litchfield Park Service Company (LPSCO) resulted in the purchase of nearly 18,500 AF of LTSCs accrued by delivering effluent to Roosevelt Irrigation District from 2013 to 2017.
 That agreement was superseded in 2017 by the "Agreement for Development of Effluent Recharge Facility, Effluent Disposal and Purchase and Sale of Effluent", completed in 2014 between CAWCD and Liberty Utilities (owner of LPSCO).
 This agreement provides a separate framework for purchase of LTSCs that Liberty generates at their effluent recharge facility (the Liberty Aquifer Replenishment Facility) for 100 years, starting in 2017.
-As part of that agreement CAGRD also acquired a lease of 2,400 AF/yr of effluent produced by Liberty and delivered to the effluent recharge facility.
+As part of that agreement CAGRD also acquired a lease of 2,400 AF/YR of effluent produced by Liberty and delivered to the effluent recharge facility.
+This agreement was amended in 2019 to provide Liberty with an additional method of remedying any shortfall in delivery of CAGRD's leased effluent and to include Liberty's current water storage permit for the Liberty Aquifer Replenishment Facility.

 Mojave Ventures/Greenstone Credit Purchase Agreement: In 2013, CAWCD and Mojave Ventures entered into an agreement where Mojave Ventures agreed to sell and transfer to CAGRD a total of approximately 18,355 AF of LTSCs (14,311 AF from Phoenix AMA and 4,044 AF from Tucson AMA) each year from 2014 through 2020.
 The total volume of LTSCs to be acquired under this contract is 128,485 AF.
 In 2017, Greenstone purchased all Mojave Ventures' assets in Arizona, including the credit purchase agreement.
-Credit purchases under this agreement will be completed in 2020.
+Credit purchases under this agreement will be finalized in 2020.